radiatecode/laravel-permission-name-generator/README.md

 ![Stats](img/permissible-routes-output.png)

-> Under the hood it gets all the routes which registered in **web.php** and only take those controller routes which are allowable (defined in **config** file).
+> Under the hood it gets all the routes which registered in **web.php** and only take those controller routes which has permission middleware.
 The permissible routes grouped by controller.

 ## Permission View Builder Facade
 If you don't want to make permission view by your own, then you can use predefined permissions view [**PermissionViewBuilder** facade].